ChrisBozza/UAV-Final/Assets/Scripts/PACKET_ACK_SYSTEM.md

 - Detects duplicate packets via sequence numbers
 - Simulates DDoS packet dropping
 - Processes packet queue
+- **Every entity that sends packets should have a PacketReceiver component**

 **PacketHandlerDebugger.cs**
 - Visual debugging tool for the ACK system
 - Shows real-time statistics and pending ACKs

+### Design Principle

+**All senders must have a PacketReceiver component:**
+- Drones have `PacketReceiver` components
+- AutoSwarm has a `PacketReceiver` component
+- Any other system that sends packets should add a `PacketReceiver`
+- This ensures proper ACK handling and consistent architecture

 ## Example: Testing Reliability